RSCC Policies & Guidelines

 Subject: Academic Freedom and Responsibility

-- Academic Freedom and Responsibility
+1. Academic Freedom and Responsibility

-- The faculty member is entitled to freedom in the classroom in discussing his/her subject, being careful not to introduce into the teaching unrelated subject matter.
+1. Faculty members are entitled to freedom in the classroom in discussing their subject, being careful not to introduce unrelated subject matter into their teaching.

-Academic freedom is essential to fulfill the ultimate objectives of an educational institution - the free search for and exposition of truth - and applies to both teaching and research.
-Freedom in research is fundamental to the advancement of truth, and academic freedom in teaching is fundamental for the protection of the rights of the faculty member in teaching and of the student to freedom in learning.
 Implicit in the principle of academic freedom are the corollary responsibilities of the faculty who enjoy that freedom.
-Incompetence, indolence, intellectual dishonesty, failure to carry out assigned duties, serious moral dereliction, arbitrary and capricious disregard of standards of professional conduct and other grounds as set forth in RSCC policy PA-22-01 Section VII G may constitute adequate cause for dismissal or other disciplinary sanctions against faculty members.
-Access the complete detailed RSCC Policy PA-22-01, Academic Tenure, at www.roanestate.edu/policies/.
+Incompetence, indolence, intellectual dishonesty, failure to carry out assigned duties, serious moral dereliction, arbitrary and capricious disregard of standards of professional conduct and other grounds as set forth in RSCC policy PA-22-01 may constitute adequate cause for dismissal or other disciplinary sanctions against faculty members.
+Access RSCC policy PA-22-01, Academic Tenure, at www.roanestate.edu/policies/.

-The right to academic freedom imposes upon the faculty the obligation to take appropriate professional action against faculty members who are derelict in discharging their professional responsibilities.
+3. The right to academic freedom imposes upon the faculty the obligation to take appropriate professional action against faculty members who are derelict in discharging their professional responsibilities.
 The faculty member has an obligation to participate in tenure and promotion review of colleagues as specified in institutional policy.
 Thus, academic freedom and academic responsibility are interdependent, and academic tenure is adopted as a means to protect the former while promoting the latter.
-While academic tenure is essential for the protection of academic freedom, all faculty members, tenured or non-tenured, have an equal right to academic freedom and bear the same academic responsibilities implicit in that freedom.

 TBR Policy Reference: 5.02.03.30

-Revision Date Effective: 04/03/2006
+Revision Date Effective: 04/17/2023

-Revision Approval By: Gary Goff, President
+Revision Approval By: Christopher L. Whaley, President

 Original Date Effective: 01/11/1988